 If anyone would know about imminent risks facing the Internet’s architecture, it would be the participants at PFIR’s conference.
 Veterans of ARPANet, Bell Labs, and ICANN, many of the participants at the Los Angeles conference helped build and maintain the network it its early days.

 Participants agreed that ICANN – the Internet Corporation for Assigned Names and Numbers and the organization originally tasked with handling technical regulation of the Internet – is no longer the lead player in the march toward Internet governance.
 Scott Bradner, Senior Technology Consultant for Harvard University, laid out a foundational premise for the conference in his opening remarks: “the value of this conference is inversely proportional to the amount of time spent bashing ICANN.”
-(For background on the history of ICANN and Internet Governance, see this paper.)
+(For background on the history of ICANN and Internet Governance, see

 2.0 The New Contenders